Why Go To Church?

 Glenn R. Kreider

-Prior to teaching at DTS, Dr. Kreider served as Director of Christian Education and then as Senior Pastor in Cedar Hill, TX.
-His research and writing interests include Jonathan Edwards, theological method, theology and popular culture, and our eschatological hope.
+Prior to teaching at DTS, Dr. Kreider served as Director of Christian Education and then as pastor in Cedar Hill, TX.
+His research and writing interests include theological method, theology and popular culture, and our eschatological hope.
 Dr. Kreider believes that grace really is amazing; it is a thought that will change the world.
-He is married to his best friend, Janice, and they have two grown children and one granddaughter, Marlo Grace.
-He and Janice enjoy live music, good stories, bold coffee, and spending time together and with their rescue dogs—a terrier/greyhound mix named Chloe and a black lab named Carlile.
+He is married to his best friend, Janice, and they have two grown children and one granddaughter.
+He and Janice enjoy live music, good stories, bold coffee, and spending time together and with their three dogs—two rescues, Chloe (a terrier/greyhound mix) and Carlile (a black lab), and one gifted, Faithful (a Bernedoodle therapy dog).

 Michael J. Svigel

 Besides teaching both historical and systematic theology at DTS, Dr. Svigel is actively engaged in teaching and writing for a broader evangelical audience.
 His passion for a Christ-centered theology and life is coupled with a penchant for humor, music, and writing.
-Dr. Svigel comes to DTS after working for several years in the legal field as well as serving as a writer with the ministry of Insight for Living.
-His books and articles range from text critical studies to juvenile fantasy.
-He and his wife, Stephanie, have three children, Sophie, Lucas, and Nathan.
+His books and articles range from text-critical studies to juvenile fantasy.
+He and his wife, Stephanie, have three adult children: Sophie, Lucas, and Nathan.